 - Not hold US citizenship

-- England and Northern Ireland: Have achieved at least eight GCSEs at grade A or 7 or above
+• England and Northern Ireland: Have achieved at least eight GCSEs at grade A or 7 or above, or near this level

-Wales: Have achieved at least eight GCSEs at grade A or above
+• Wales: Have achieved at least eight GCSEs at grade A or above, or near this level

-Scotland: Have achieved at least six B passes at National 5 or above
+• Scotland: Have achieved at least six B passes at National 5 or above, or near this level